 - sleeplessness – I wake up halfway in the night – and not just to go to the loo.

 - palpitations – my heart races.
-This is actually a common thing too, lots of women suffer alcohol induced palpitations after alcohol.
+This is actually a common thing too, lots of women suffer alcohol induced palpitations after alcohol, even if blood pressure is not affected.
 I already suffer palpitations with perimenopause, so doubly bad.